shreyawatane/DataLens/README.md

 #### **Proxy Server**
 The backend includes a **proxy server** to handle client requests and manage real-time data flow:

-- **WebSocket Connections**: Supports real-time data streaming and interactions.
 - **Request Handling**: Manages incoming requests from the frontend.
-- **Response Streaming**: Streams data back to the frontend for seamless performance.
+- **Response Streaming**: Streams data back to the frontend removing the headers that makes your browser block them for seamless performance.
 - **Error Management**: Handles errors and ensures system reliability.

 #### **Data Processing**